Audency/Audency/README.md

 - 👋 Hi, I’m @Audencio
 - 👀 I’m interested in data science  in Epidemiology
 - 💞️ I’m looking to collaborate on Health science  data
-- 📫  iam PhD students in Epidemiology and MBA in Data Science
+- 📫  Epidemiologist and Data Scientist
 - Visiting Researcher at London School of Hygiene and Tropical Medicine, U. of London

 <!---